nerdyman/macos-pet-peeves/README.md

 ## Managing Apps

-- App store is mostly useless - doesn't even have basic apps like Google Chrome and Firefox
+- App store is mostly useless - doesn't have basic apps like Google Chrome and Firefox
 - No built in package manager
     - Need to use third party package managers or go to individual websites to manually download apps likes it's 1999